Clifton Below, Board Chair

 She was previously the Sustainability Specialist at Worthen Industries, served as Chairwoman of Nashua’s Environment and Energy Committee, and holds a BS in Environmental Science from Franklin Pierce University.

-April Salas, Chief Sustainability Officer, is also the Executive Director at the Revers Center for Energy at the Tuck School of Business at Dartmouth (where she oversees a range of programming and activities related to the transition to sustainable energy).
+April Salas, Hanover Sustainability Director, is also the Executive Director at the Revers Center for Energy at the Tuck School of Business at Dartmouth (where she oversees a range of programming and activities related to the transition to sustainable energy).

 April serves on and supports the Sustainable Hanover Committee and advises the Town on Community Power Aggregation and strategic pathways to accomplish the Town’s 100% Renewable by 2050 goal, clean energy project and services solicitations and Power Purchase Agreement negotiations, and project management oversight.
 She also represents the Town’s interests in Public Utility Commission proceedings, most recently the Statewide Data Platform (docket DE 19-197).